 Cape Foulwind Walkway is a treat in winter — see the westerly swells pounding the rugged coastline, and be rewarded after a couple of kms by the sight of New Zealand’s largest fur seal colony, and a lighthouse in the distance.
 Less likely, but Fiordland crested penguins and Hector's dolphins can be spotted on the easy coastal walk at Monro Beach and Ship Creek near Haast.

 Mind-blowingly blue water greets you after a short walk through lush green forest at the Hokitika Gorge.
-There’s a Swingbridge too, and if you look closely at the undergrowth you might spot the rare, smurf-blue werewere-kōkako mushrooms, only found here and on our $50 banknote (too high a bribe but good for a show-and-tell at dinner?).
+There’s a swingbridge too, and if you look closely at the undergrowth you might spot the rare, smurf-blue werewere-kōkako mushrooms, only found here and on our $50 banknote (too high for a bribe but good for a show-and-tell at dinner?)

 A stomp around the Punakaiki Pancake Rocks at high tide is always a crowd pleaser.
 It’s short, dramatic — the ocean heaves, hisses and thumps through narrow tunnels and blowholes in the pancaked rocks — and there’s a cafe serving real pancakes across the road.